 Believe me, it’s not fun for us with allergies to have to ask our waiters to check our meals are safe.
 I even had to check with Starbucks that their chocolate syrup for mochas and hot chocolate doesn’t contain nuts!

-So the next time you think about making that flippant comment that ‘nobody used to have allergies back in the day’, or ‘people with allergies are just being fussy or akward’, or APOLOGISE FOR US AND OUR AWKWARDNESS, please take a second to rethink.
+So the next time you think about making that flippant comment that ‘nobody used to have allergies back in the day’, or ‘people with allergies are just being fussy or awkward’, or APOLOGISE FOR US AND OUR AWKWARDNESS, please take a second to rethink.